 If you're using an Apple product like an iPhone or MacBook, a printer that can work with it seamlessly is an invaluable tool.
 Thanks to Apple AirPrint, you can easily print documents and photos directly from your device, which is great when you don't want to set up another wireless connection.
-Since there's nothing to download either, it's also great when you have multiple people such as friends or co-workers all sharing the same printer.
+Since there's nothing to download, it's also great when you have multiple people, such as friends or co-workers, all sharing the same printer.

-We've tested over 55 printers and below are our recommendations for the best AirPrint printers you can buy.
+We've tested over 60 printers, and below are our recommendations for the best AirPrint printers you can buy.
 You can also check out our recommendations for the best home printers, and the best office printers, and the best photo printers.

 The best printer with AirPrint for photos is the Canon PIXMA TR8520.
-Unlike the Brother HL-L2395DW Laser which isn't designed for photos, the Canon is well-suited to produce excellent quality photos that look vibrant and detailed.
-Its cost-per-print for photos as well as black and color documents is excellent, so you get the most out of each of your cartridges.
+It's well-suited to produce excellent quality photos that look vibrant and detailed.
+Its cost-per-print for photos as well as black and color documents is excellently low, so you get the most out of each of your cartridges.

 Our recommendations above are what we think are currently the best AirPrint printers for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you would like to do the work of choosing yourself, here's the list of all our printer reviews.
 Be careful not to get too caught up in the details.
 While no printer is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.